Tan-jianbin/Tan-jianbin.github.io/_includes/publications.md

       </div>
       <div class="periodical"><em>Preprint.</em></div>
       <div style="color: #b07d4f; margin-top: 4px;">
-        This paper received the 2026 New Researcher Travel Award from the Institute of Mathematical Statistics (IMS).
+        This paper received the 2026 New Researcher Travel Award from the Institute of Mathematical Statistics (IMS) and the 2026 NSF Travel Award from the International Chinese
+Statistical Association (ICSA).
       </div>
       <div class="github-link">
         <a href="https://github.com/Jianbin-Tan/Smooth-Flow-Matching">View on GitHub</a>&nbsp;&nbsp;